MHI Inc. Product and Company Overview

 1. Emissions

 • Fossil fuels emit harmful air pollutants when combusted.
 A 100 KW heater at the low end of a medium-scale industry heating device can emit 80 – 220 pounds of CO2 every hour, depending on whether it is methane or coal that is combusted.
-CO2 emission bears a social cost of almost $441 per ton of Co2 emitted.
+CO2 emission bears a social cost of almost $441 per ton of CO2 emitted.
 This is a hefty price to pay – wiki source.

 • Fossil fuels could emit harmful air pollutants even before combustion.
 It is estimated that several million Americans are most likely exposed daily to air pollution from active oil and gas wells, transport, and processing facilities.
 These could include formaldehyde (a cancer-causing chemical) and benzene (linked to childhood leukemia and blood disorders).

 • Fossil fuels emit more than just carbon dioxide when burned.
-Industrial fossil-fuel heating may create a large percentage of mercury emissions, sulfur dioxide emissions (which contributes to acid rain), and soot (particulate matter) in our air.
+Industrial fossil-fuel heating may create a large percentage of mercury emissions, sulfur dioxide emissions (which contribute to acid rain), and soot (particulate matter) in our air.

 2. Mitigating Land Degradation: The processing and moving of underground oil, gas, and coal deposits possibly take a toll on ecosystems.
 Saving wells, pipeline spaces, access roads, processing, storage, and disposal facilities could optimize such resources.